Internet Explorer is not supported for this application. For the best experience, use a supported browser such as Firefox, Safari, Chrome or Edge.

 The key to reducing your anxiety is to arm yourself with information and find ways that make you feel that you are in control.

-• Be an active participant in your care.
-Ask your dentist about his or her policy concerning relaxation sedatives and advanced anesthetics ― what may be used and how long it lasts.
+- Be an active participant in your care.
+Ask your dentist about their policy concerning relaxation sedatives and advanced anesthetics ― what may be used and how long it lasts.